 The average age of the heavy rigid trucks in the Australian Truck Fleet in 2021 is 15.9 years and articulated trucks is 12.3 years, with both figures steadily rising.
-According to the ABS January 2017 Motor Vehicle Census, almost forty-two percent (41.7%) of the nation's truck fleet was manufactured before 2003 when little, or no exhaust emission regulation existed.
+According to the ABS January 2017 Motor Vehicle Census, almost forty-two percent (41.7%)

+Air quality monotoring corner of Francis St and Williamstown Rd Photo courtesy of Queensland University of Technology of the nation's truck fleet was manufactured before 2003 when little, or no exhaust emission regulation existed.
 This figure consists of 119,448 pre-1996 trucks (no emission standards) representing 25.8%, and 73,441 trucks, or 15.9%, being trucks manufactured between 1996 to pre-2003 with elementary emission control systems employed.

-A truck designed to comply with Euro V emission standards is 95% cleaner than a pre-1996 truck46, which means that pre-1996 trucks are polluting at rates 60 times that of trucks complying with the current Australian regulation (Euro V) and 120 times that of the current European, USA and Japanese regulations (Euro VI)47.
+A truck designed to comply with Euro V emission standards is 95% cleaner than a pre-1996 truck,43 which means that pre-1996 trucks are polluting at rates 60 times that of trucks complying with the current Australian regulation (Euro V) and 120 times that of the current European, USA and Japanese regulations (Euro VI).44

-Motor vehicle Census figures for 2021 showed that diesel vehicle registration increased to 26.4% of the national fleet, up from 20.9% in 201648 and up from 18.5% in 201449.
-The 'Dieselgate' scandal has compromised the integrity of the existing diesel car fleet with respect to emissions50.
+Motor vehicle Census figures for 2021 showed that diesel vehicle registration increased to 26.4% of the national fleet, up from 20.9% in 201645 and up from 18.5% in 2014.
+The 'Dieselgate' scandal has compromised the integrity of the existing diesel car fleet with respect to emissions.47